kssim/profile/index.md

     - DB interface development of MariaDB and CouchDB.
     - Build GUI build and test automation using TestComplete, Python.
     - International CC certification.
+    - Investigate obfuscation methods for code security in the WAF GUI.

 ### ENTO Networks (1Y)
 - VPN development (2011/01 ~ 2011/12)